CS

 Drivetrain

-The Honda ZR-V lines up producing 140kW and 243Nm of torque, sent through a cvt to a FWD layout.
+The Honda ZR-V uses a Petrol producing 131kW and 187Nm of torque, sent through a cvt to a FWD layout.
 It covers the 0-100km/h sprint in 8 seconds.

-The Hyundai Tucson lines up making 115kW and 192Nm, paired to a automatic driving the front wheels.
+The Hyundai Tucson responds with a Petrol making 115kW and 192Nm, paired to a automatic driving the front wheels.
+It gets to 100km/h in 9.2 seconds.

-The Honda ZR-V has the clear power advantage at 140kW vs 115kW.
+The Honda ZR-V has the clear power advantage at 131kW vs 115kW.
+In the real-world sprint, the Honda ZR-V is 1.2s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort